Updated: May 27

 After coming back from the castle we explored the Fussen City Center in the mystic fog of Bavarian Alps.
 The old town of Fussen is a real gem at night and highly recommended for late night walk.

-They can also speak English easily and have best bikes in the middle of city center.
+Ski Sport Luggi can also speaks English and have best bikes in the middle of city center.
 Highly recommended to avail their service.

 It's a significant tourist attraction and according to the local legend, Saint Magnu jumped across the Lech at this point when he was running from the pagan persecutors.

 Hopfensees a lake lies in the north of Füssen.
 The lake is formed by the Lechtal Glacier.
 The best way is to rent a cycle and enjoy the cycling on the track just next to the lake.

 The length of the lake is 2.1 KM.
 On the north shore of the lake, there is a resort called Hopfen am see.